-The beginnings of baseball in Boston, and its first connection to Jamaica Plain, are found with Harry Wright and his brother George.
-The Wrights were born in England and had been cricket players until switching to baseball when they came to America to begin careers in baseball.
-Harry played and managed the Cincinnati Red Stockings, the first professional baseball team, to a run of 76 consecutive victories in 1870.
+The beginnings of baseball in Boston and its first connection to Jamaica Plain are found with Harry Wright and his brother George.
+Harry was born in England.
+George, thirteen years his junior, was born in New York City.
+Their father, Samuel, was a professional cricket player in New York and both boys started with that sport before switching to baseball.
+Harry played and managed the Cincinnati Red Stockings, the first professional baseball team, to a run of 76 consecutive victories during the 1869 and 1870 seasons.
 When the players there asked for more money and attendance faltered after finally losing to the Brooklyn team, the Cincinnati team disbanded.
 Harry then came to Boston in 1871 and, with his brother George, co-founded the Boston Red Stockings.
 These Red Stockings would later become the Boston Braves.

 The Red Stockings came in second place in 1871, their first year in the National League.
 Then they won the championship in 1872, ‘73, ‘74 and ‘75.
 Wright’s four consecutive years of winning essentially taught the whole country how to play baseball!